GeorgeFlerovsky/cardano-ideas/001/article.md

 If $\textrm{tx}_\textrm{update}(s')$ produces any aggregate decommit utxos, then each of its descendants in the tree $\mathcal{T}_\textrm{settle}(s')$ splits a parent aggregate decommit into granular decommits and/or further aggregate decommits, such that the collective outputs of $\mathcal{T}_\textrm{settle}(s')$ are equivalent to the required L2 decommits for the snapshot.
 Otherwise, $\mathcal{T}_\textrm{settle}(s')$ is a singleton tree.

-All aggregate decommits must be sent to the participants' native script address $\zeta^\mathcal{K}$, with their datums set to the bytestring $\textrm{AggDecommit}$.
+All aggregate decommits must be sent to the participants' native script address $\zeta^K$, with their datums set to the bytestring $\textrm{AggDecommit}$.
 They must be ignored by participants for the purposes of identifying eligible commits and none of them can remain unspent after the settlement transactions are executed.

 If a major snapshot is confirmed, then its update transaction remains valid regardless of what may happen in any future snapshots.
 Furthermore, each update transaction $\textrm{tx}_\textrm{update}(s')$ depends on the head state output of its predecessor update transaction $\textrm{tx}_\textrm{update}(s)$, which means that the update transactions can only be executed in order of major snapshot versions.
 Moreover, the [halting mechanism](#halt-the-head) for the head ensures that all update transactions for confirmed snapshots must be executed before the head can be dissolved.